smartems/smartems/docs/sources/installation/configuration.md

 Semicolons (the `;` char) are the standard way to comment out lines in a `.ini` file.

-A common problem is forgetting to uncomment a line in the `custom.ini` (or `grafana.ini`) file which causes the configuration option to be ignored.
+A common problem is forgetting to uncomment a line in the `custom.ini` (or `smartems.ini`) file which causes the configuration option to be ignored.

 ## Config file locations